ducky4life/ns-detag/README.md

 Download [script.user.js](https://github.com/ducky4life/ns-detag/raw/main/script.user.js) (or paste it in your script runner), enter your main nation, run it, enjoy

-If you use TamperMonkey, go to the script.user.js link above and TamperMonkey should pop up automatically with the [Latest Release](https://github.com/ducky4life/ns-detag/releases/latest)
+If you use TamperMonkey, go to the script.user.js link above and TamperMonkey should pop up automatically

 # Configuration